 Development of general solid-state NMR methods for structural characterization of peptides and proteins

-Techniques developed in our group have been applied successfully in studies of HIV-related peptide/antibody complexes, amyloid fibrils associated with Alzheimer's disease, and other systems.
+Techniques developed in our group have been applied successfully in studies of HIV-related protein assemblies, amyloid fibrils associated with Alzheimer's disease, and other systems.
 Of particular interest recently are techniques for measuring interatomic distances and dihedral angles in uniformly 15N,13C-labeled proteins.
 We are also interested in techniques for sensitivity enhancement in solid-state NMR, including indirect detection methods, hyperpolarization methods, and low-temperature solid-state NMR technology, and in computational methods for data analysis.

 Structural studies of amyloid fibrils

 Amyloid fibrils are of great interest in both the biomedical and the biophysical research communities, because of their association with diseases such as Alzheimer's disease and type 2 diabetes, and because amyloid fibrils are a common structural state of proteins and peptides that has been poorly understood.
 We have shown that solid-state NMR methods are uniquely capable of providing molecular-level structural constraints on amyloid fibrils, which are inherently noncrystalline and insoluble.
 We developed the first detailed, experimentally based molecular structural models for fibrils formed by the amyloid-beta peptide associated with Alzheimer's disease and by the amylin (or IAPP) peptide associated with type 2 diabetes.
 Current work is directed at structural characterization of amyloid fibrils that form in vivo in human tissue and at structural characterization of fibrils formed by proteins with low-complexity sequences.

 Solid-state NMR investigations of protein folding